A data entry virtual assistant eliminates the need for sorting and entering multiple data records yourself.

 What to expect?

-I charge per hour, per project, or per month, whichever one is convenient for you.
+My rate is $450/month.
+Though I also charge per hour or per project, whichever one is convenient for you.
 No hidden fees at all.